This type of Will is suitable for an individual making a Will, and includes:

 A living Will allows you to specify your wishes with regards to medical treatment should you lose capacity, in particular with regards to refusing life sustaining treatment.
 While this document does not have to be followed by the doctor, a Health and Welfare lasting power of attorney that specifically deals with your wishes regarding healthcare and treatment is binding.

-If you would like to find out more about making a Will or Trust, call our friendly advisers on 0800 161 5189.
+If you would like to find out more about the Saga Will Writing Service, call our friendly advisers on 0800 161 5189.